-- \$1,257 charged to one award for airfare for the PI from to to the provided on June 27, 2012, and to to to to to to the pI from the NSF award expired on June 30, 2012.
+- \$2,596 charged to one award for airfare to 6,2012, for the PI to visit project collaborators at two universities in 7.
+The NSF award expired on May 31, 2012; the return leg of the airfare was after the award expiration.
+Documentation provided notes that the PI took personal time from June 1-5, 2012.
+We did not receive adequate documentation to support how meeting with collaborators 7 days before award expiration was necessary for the award.
+There was no foreign travel in the NSF award budget and no mention of the travel or collaborations in the final report. - \$1,257 charged to one award for airfare for the PI from to on June 27, 2012, and to on July 15, 2012.
+The NSF award expired on June 30, 2012.
 The PI was invited to collaborate at two different universities in the month of July.
 However, these collaborations occurred after award expiration, and, therefore, could not benefit the award.